Towards turnpike-based performance analysis of risk-averse stochastic predictive control: Introduction

 In optimal control and model predictive control (MPC), risk can be considered in two fundamentally different ways: by relaxing inequality constraints to hold with a given probability or by ensuring that unlikely outcomes do not lead to arbitrary bad performance.
 While both risk concepts appears in stochastic MPC, this paper is concerned with the latter, i.e., we focus on risk-averse objective transformations in stochastic MPC.

 When formulating stochastic optimal control problems, one cannot simply evaluate the deterministic objective function with random variable arguments as this will give a random variable.
 Instead, one has to map random variables to real numbers.
 The most frequently, used approach is optimization in expectation.
 However, it is known that risk measures such as, e.g., the averaged value-at-risk, also known as conditional value-at-risk or expected shortfall, are better suited to avoiding rare outcomes with bad performance~\cite{rockafellar2007coherent,shapiro2021lectures}.

-Hence, the consideration of risk aware objective transformations has been considered in stochastic optimal control~\cite{Guigues2023, Isohatala2021, pichler2023risk, ahmadi2023risk}.
-Moreover, \cite{singh2018framework} considers stochastic uncertainty of linear systems and an MPC framework employing coherent measures of risk~\cite{rockafellar2007coherent,shapiro2021lectures}, while \cite{sopasakis2019risk} considers a similar but nonlinear setting.
+Hence, the consideration of risk-aware objective transformations has been addressed in stochastic optimal control~\cite{Guigues2023, Isohatala2021, pichler2023risk, ahmadi2023risk} and has also gained attention in stochastic predictive control.
+In particular, \cite{tooranjipour2024risk,yin2023risk,venkatasubramanian2020stochastic,bemporad2011stochastic} employ conditional value-at-risk to take risk into account, \cite{singh2018framework} uses polytopic risk measures, and \cite{sopasakis2019risk} considers coherent measures of risk on a discrete sample space.

-Considering expected value objectives, we have recently extended dissipativity notions for optimal control problems to the stochastic setting, and we analyzed different kinds of stochastic turnpike notions and their relation to each other~\cite{Schiessl2023a,Schiessl2024a,Schiessl2024b}.
+Considering expected value objectives, we have recently extended dissipativity notions for optimal control problems to the stochastic setting and we analyzed different kinds of stochastic turnpike notions and their relation to each other~\cite{Schiessl2023a,Schiessl2024a,Schiessl2025}.
 The underlying motivation is that turnpike and dissipativity properties play a crucial role in the analysis of deterministic MPC schemes~\cite{grune2022dissipativity}.
 Moreover, in \cite{Schiessl2024c} we have given novel performance estimates for stochastic MPC.
 Yet, all of our above works do not take into account risk aware objective formulations.

 Hence, in this work, we analyze the performance of risk-aware stochastic MPC.
 In particular, we derive conditions under which a risk-aware abstract MPC in random variables delivers performance close to the optimal performance of a stationary process.
 To this end and similar to \cite{BenTal1987,Shapiro2017,Guigues2023} we rely on parametrized risk measures.